Have you or your loved one been sexually abused, assaulted, harassed? Not sure?

 Courtroom - In addition to my personal criminal and civil trial experience, I was a CASA - Court Appointed Special Advocate for foster kids so I have spent a lot of time in courtrooms and writing reports to the judge.
 It can be scary or intimidating but you can do it.
 I can sit with you through court proceedings and be there to support you as someone who has been through it too.

-Reading I have a library of support materials and recommendations to help you and your loved ones get through this traumatic experience.
+Resources I have a library of support materials, coping techniques, and recommendations to help you and your loved ones get through this traumatic experience.

 Speaking Up / Sharing Your Story - There is a time and place for this and when you are ready, I can help guide you.
 How, when, where, and why is important before posting or writing about your story.
 If want to have your story published in the media, I have contacts and will help you when the time is right.